 The MWB promotes and maximizes the competitive procurement process.
-All of our procurements target resources based on approved training plans and demonstrated performance that includes cost determination and comply with Federal and State laws.
+All of our procurements target resources based on approved training plans and demonstrated performance that includes cost determination and that are in compliance with Federal and State laws.
 For Youth and Operator, a Request for Proposals (RFP) process is used.
 Individual Training Accounts (ITA) initiate through the Eligible Training Providers List (ETPL) that follow more of a state driven process outlined in a different section of the Plan.